Michael21107/Realistic-Callouts/README.md

 ## Current Callouts
 - High-Speed Chase
-- Intoxicated Individuals
+- Possible Stolen Vehicle
 - MVA

 --------

 ## Terms
 You can use and edit this code to your liking.
-Don't ever claim it to be your own code, and provide credit if you are using this code for your project.
+Don't ever claim it to be your own, and provide credit if you use this code for your project.
 You are not allowed to reupload the exact same code.